Bremer Canyon Killer Whales Season 2024

 The personnel onboard the expedition generally consisted of 2 Japanese scientists, a skipper and Dave.

-Most of the journey saw the team traversing miles of ocean without seeing more than occasional flocks of flesh footed shear water, occasional albatross, small pods of common dolphin and schools of tuna which tended to congregate on inshore reefs and the edge of the continental shelf.
+Most of the journey saw the team traversing miles of ocean without seeing more than occasional flocks of flesh footed shear water, albatross, small pods of common dolphin and schools of tuna which tended to congregate on inshore reefs and the edge of the continental shelf.

-Each summer the team made a number of excursions over the edge of the continental shelf adjacent to Albany, Cheynes Beach and Bremer Bay.
+Each summer the team made a number of excursions into waters deeper than 1000 metres.
+These transects were adjacent to Albany, Cheynes Beach and Bremer Bay.
 These excursions were pre-planned and rarely was the ‘transect line’ broken.
 One of these transects saw them pass close by the killer whale hot spot offshore Bremer Bay (at this time it was unknown).
 It was here that Dave began noticing more life than he was observing in any other part of ocean they were traversing.
-Killer whales were occasionally observed as they passed by but it was the strange smell permeating the area that really caught his attention.
-We now know that smell is from freshly killed beaked whales.

 Dave was onboard the blue fin tuna survey each summer between 2005-2013 and over time, he became convinced there was something special about the place we now regularly see the Bremer killer whales.